dXllllll/pterodactyl-eggs/readme.txt

-echo "Hi, this is a readme file, you can add your instructions in here." echo $(date) echo "This readme file is a sample txt file created by dXllllll"
+Hi, this is a readme file, you can add your instructions in here.
+This readme file is a sample txt file created by dXllllll.